Where did talents go? #quitmyjob

 This time it’s not about the money, or the next appraisal and the next promotion.
 It’s about reclaiming the self and one’s identity that has been consumed by work identity.

 “One of the worst things about working in a corporation is the sense that they feel they own you.
-They would rather own something unproductive than having something productive but not under their control, and that’s extremely depressing to me.
-I never wanted to feel my life was at the whim of my boss, and I always did.”
+They would rather own something unproductive than have something productive they can’t control.”

-What about creative agencies?
-Many are struggling to retain employees, and also struggling to employ new talents.
-The younger generation prefers to “do their own thing” than being employed at a junior position – “to do meaningless social media posts, or to become the operators for people up the chain”.
+Creative agencies were struggling to retain people and struggling to hire new ones.
+The younger generation increasingly preferred to do their own thing over being employed at a junior level — “doing meaningless social media posts, or becoming operators for people up the chain.”

 Some posts from Instagram #quitmyjob.

-1. Box Tickers.
-Those who start the first conversation by wanting to define the job scope and the money.
-While time and money are important, I am concerned that the person is not first interested in the problem we are trying to solve, together.
-I am also convinced that the person will most likely be on a mission to tick the boxes to complete the pre-defined job, without asking whether there are better ways to achieve the same objectives.
+Box Tickers.
+Those who open the first conversation by wanting to define scope and money.
+While time and money matter, I’m concerned that the person isn’t first interested in the problem we’re trying to solve — together.
+They’ll be on a mission to tick boxes and complete the pre-defined job, without asking whether there are better ways to achieve the same objectives.

-2. Approval seekers.
-Those who want constant feedback, decision making and approvals, at every step on all details “This version or that version? #C0C0C0 or #C1C1C1?
-Semibold or Italics?”
-I get that this brings clarity and probably speeds things up for the person doing the job, but this becomes a burden to me.
-I am not hiring a full-time junior employee, whose default behaviour is to dump the problem at the boss.
-I am engaging a freelancer who is working with me, to solve a client’s problem, together.
+Approval Seekers.
+Those who want constant feedback, decisions, and approvals at every step.
+“This version or that version? #C0C0C0 or #C1C1C1?
+Semibold or italics?”
+This becomes a burden.
+I’m not hiring a full-time junior who dumps every decision at the boss.
+I’m engaging someone to work with me to solve a client’s problem — together.

-3. Defensive egos.
-Those who know it all, and assume clients are always wrong.
-Or those with the artistic temperament – jumping straight into execution, and expect the output to be accepted as it is, leaving no room for discussions, or too late for improvements.
-I prefer people who could organise a project into several milestones – where discussions could be held, ideas could be debated and refined, joint decisions could be made before proceeding to the next phase.
-Basically, good arguments to make better work, together.
+Defensive Egos.
+Those who know it all and assume clients are always wrong.
+Or those with the artistic temperament — jumping straight into execution, expecting the output to be accepted as is, leaving no room for discussion.
+I prefer people who organise a project into milestones — where ideas can be debated and refined, joint decisions made before moving to the next phase.
+Good arguments to make better work — together.

 Notice the word “together”?
-It is a collaboration, and it is a process of finding the best ways to work together.
+It’s a collaboration.
+A process of finding the best ways to work.
 Not client vs supplier.
 Not me vs you.

 “A freelancer is technically a business owner.”

-Food for thought: When a freelancer behaves like a business entity, many of the common issues with freelancers will vanish.
-The one-off UBER driver may annoy you by constantly asking for directions (despite having a GPS installed), or becomes extremely defensive when you comment on his driving skills; but UBER, the business entity is not supposed to represent that.
+When a freelancer behaves like a business entity, many of the common problems disappear.
+The one-off Uber driver might annoy you by constantly asking for directions despite having GPS, or become defensive when you comment on his driving.
+But Uber — the business entity — is not supposed to represent that.

 #quitmyjob on Instagram, and on Twitter.